 There are usually two or three ECWW meetings a term, mostly at the Royal Oak pub opposite Radcliffe Humanities.
 Please get in touch with Hannah Simpson (Hannah.firstname.lastname@example.org) or Pippa Byrne (email@example.com) to sign up to the mailing list and receive the work to be 'shopped' for the next session - or just to find out more.

-The Humanities Division and TORCH hold informal lunches with a very short talk on Tuesdays of even weeks during full term in the TORCH common room.
+The Humanities Division and TORCH hold informal lunches with a very short talk on Tuesdays of even weeks during full term in the TORCH Common Room.
 These lunches are a great chance for academics from across the Division to meet one another in an informal setting, think about career development, and explore ways of getting the most out of your time in Oxford.
-Please see the 'upcoming events' tab for further details.